TextUp/textup-microservices/captcha-verifier/README.md

 # TextUp Microservices - Captcha Verifier

-Simple tool for verifying [reCAPTCHA](https://developers.google.com/recaptcha) responses
+Simple tool for verifying [reCAPTCHA](https://developers.google.com/recaptcha) responses.

+Currently this endpoint is accessible via `POST` request to `https://services.textup.org/human-verification` with a request body containing a `key` that is the reCAPTCHA response code to verify.

 ## Versions